Zendro-dev/ZendroStarterPack/README.md

 Within the directory `./data_model_definitions` you can place your data model definitions in respective `JSON` files.
-To learn more about how to define data models with ScienceDb please see our [manual and documentation](https://sciencedb.github.io/).
+To learn more about how to define data models with Zendro please see our [manual and documentation](https://sciencedb.github.io/).

 ### Use default user and roles